Ticketing Workflow and App

 - Examine the Workflow logs to confirm all steps executed properly.

-- Examine Retool Database tickets table for new entries.
+- Examine Retool Database or PostgreSQL tickets table for new entries.

 - Select the Run button several more times to generate several more records in RetoolDB.